How Can We Help?

 3.02 Import Inventory Items from Excel

-Users with the Lab Manager role can add new items to inventory via bulk upload using our Excel Import Template.
+Users with the Lab Manager role can add multiple new items to inventory using our Excel Import Template.
 This can be used to initially populate an inventory or to add a large quantity of new items to an existing inventory.

 The Import Template is an Excel spreadsheet organized by Inventory Type.
 Each Inventory Type is on a separate tab and each tab includes the standard inventory fields as well as unique detail fields for each Inventory Type.
 Any modifications made to the default Inventory types, their detail fields, or any custom types added will be reflected in the template.

 The Import tool may only be used to add new items to your Inventory.
 To make bulk modifications to existing inventory items, see our article on the Bulk Update tool.

 Do you need to customize the inventory information before using the template?

 - Compare your inventory data fields to the standard data fields (used for all inventory types) and the detail fields specific to your relevant inventory types.

 - To compare your inventory information to the standard fields: Go to Lab Management (the gear icon) and view the Inventory Types.
 At the top of the Inventory Types screen, you will see a list of the standard fields.

 - To compare your inventory information to the detail fields for a relevant inventory type: Go to Lab Management (gear icon) and if you have inventory that matches one of the default Inventory Types, view the fields and data options.

 - Does your inventory have fields that are not represented in either the standard fields or specific inventory type fields?
 If so, you will want to customize the fields for the existing types or add your own new inventory type and its fields.

 Note: The template can be customized by modifying the Inventory Types fields.
 Before downloading your template, customize the Inventory Types and fields.